Solaborate: History

 Solaborate's CEO Labinot Bytyqi, founded the company in 2012.
-Solaborate is headquartered in Clearwater, Florida.

 In April 2013, Solaborate launched its private beta, and announced it has raised $1 million from angel investors.

 In October 2013, at TechEd Las Vegas, Solaborate officially launched its public beta.

 HELLO

 In July 2016, Solaborate launched a Kickstarter campaign for HELLO 1.
 HELLO is a voice controlled device that can be used for video conferencing, wireless screensharing, live broadcasting, and security surveillance.
 The device runs on Android and is engineered with an array of four smart microphones, a 4K video sensor and quad-core processor.
 It also features a built-in accelerometer and tilting lens.

 In January 2018, Solaborate announced HELLO 2 at CES 2018.

+In March 2022, Solaborate quietly sunset the API for the HELLO 1.